forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

 After you duplicate a component, the new component is not visible to learners until you :ref:`publish the unit<Publish a Unit>`.

-.. note::  Do not duplicate configured content experiments.
-Duplicating content experiments that have associated group configuration IDs is not supported.
+.. note::  Duplicating content experiments after you have configured them is not supported.